Lynk & Co 02

 The Lynk & Co 02 (领克02 (Lǐng kè 02)) is a compact car manufactured by Geely owned Chinese-Swedish automaker Lynk & Co.
 This is the second vehicle from the brand, developed by China Euro Vehicle Technology AB (CEVT), a Swedish subsidiary to Geely.
 It was announced in March 2018, and went on sale in June 2018.
-The second generation Lynk & Co 02 for Europe was launched in 2024, named the Lynk & Co Z20 in China, it will be replace the gasoline-powered first generation 02 and become Lynk & Co's first EV in Europe.
+The second generation Lynk & Co 02 for Europe was launched in 2024, named the Lynk & Co Z20 in China, it will replace the gasoline-powered first generation 02 and become Lynk & Co's first EV in Europe.